jezzsantos/automate/docs/runtime.md

 To view all the launch points available on the draft: `automate view draft --todo`

+!!! info
-> All launch points require that the entire draft is in a "valid" state before they are allowed to execute, no matter what element/collection the launch point is configured on.
+    All launch points require that the entire draft is in a "valid" state before they are allowed to execute, no matter what element/collection the launch point is configured on.

 To execute a launch point on any element (or collection) in the draft: `automate execute command "<LAUNCHPOINTNAME>" --on "{<ANEXPRESSION>}"`

 - The `<LAUNCHPOINTNAME>` is the name of the launch point defined on the respective
 - The  `-on <ANEXPRESSION>` is an [Expression](reference.md#draft-expressions) to an existing parent element/collection in the draft.

+!!! tip
-> You can omit the `--on "{<ANEXPRESSION>}"` if the command is defined on the root element.
+    You can omit the `--on "{<ANEXPRESSION>}"` if the command is defined on the root element.